-I’m a landscape painter working with rowing and water imagery of the Pacific Northwest.
+I’m a landscape painter working with water imagery of the Pacific Northwest.
 My landscape paintings are an expression of my desire to convey the dreamlike experience of rowing, something I have almost two decades of doing myself.
-I enjoy telling that story using the language of impressionism but with the addition of an in-focus element for the viewer to relate to – a bridge, a marina, a building – to provide an anchor to the dreamscape.
+I tell that story using the language of impressionism but with the addition of an in-focus element for the viewer to relate to – a bridge, a marina, a building – to provide an anchor to the dreamscape.

 My fascination with landscapes started at a young age growing up in Texas.
 Gazing at expansive horizons and big skies, I had space to imagine mountains and waterfalls not yet seen in person.
 Now in Seattle, I’ve continued reveling in the natural world through painting the grandeur of nature here.